6 HVAC Interview Questions You Should Know How to AnswerBy My Service Depot on Thursday, May 28, 2020

 4. How would you advise a client with environmental or energy concerns?

 This question gives you an opportunity to demonstrate the extent of your industry knowledge, as well as reiterate your customer service skills.
-Clients may want to know how to reduce energy costs with various HVAC models.
+Certain clients may want to know how to reduce energy costs with various HVAC models.
 They could also have concerns about the environmental impact of refrigerants.
-What do you know about these hot topics, and can you address them with tact?
+What do you know about these hot topics?
+Can you address them with tact?
 This issue sits dangerously adjacent to politics, so you’ll need to find a way to talk eloquently about it without offending potential customers.
 Through the course of your career you’ll serve customers of every possible political persuasion, so you’ll need to tackle topics like this one without ruffling any feathers.

 5. What does BTU/CAV/AHU mean?